Antharithm/ERC20-Token-Standard/README.md

-# ERC20 Token Compiant Smart Contract
+# ERC20 Token Compliant Smart Contract

 This project demonstrates a basic ERC20 Token Compliant smart contract.
 It comes with an ERC20 contract, a test for that contract, and a script that deploys that contract.
 This code highlights a real world blockchain usecase.